liquid4teur/Vagrant/README.md

 >vagrant up

 To create a custom box, this vagrantfile will be packaged with the box and will be part of the vagrantfile load order.
+Now, we have to enter the command:

+>vagrant package --vagrantfile Vagrantfile --output box_creation.box

+- The "--vagrantfile" parameter instructs Vagrant to include the Vagrantfile indicated in the path.
+- The "--output" parameter indicates the name of the file to create.

+When the packaging process is finished, we'll see the box_creation.box file in the root of the environment directory.

+The next step is to add this box to the local box cache.
+With the command "vagrant box list", we can list all the boxes in the local host box cache.
+Now we add our custom box the box list with the command (first parameter: name we want to give, second parameter: name of the box):

+>vagrant box add custom_box box_creation.box

+Now our box is added to the local cache (you can verify it with "vagrant box list").
+Also, if your repository is synchronized with github, don't forget to add the box you created into a .gitignore otherwise you could accidentally upload it to github.

 # Kill a process